rosado-io/docs/how-tos/how-to-setup-sso-integrations/wechat.md

        }
      ```

-   * Setup Authgear delegate and call WeChat SDK when `sendWeChatAuthRequest` is triggered
+   * Setup Authgear delegate and call WeChat SDK when `sendWechatAuthRequest` is triggered

      ```swift
        // Replace self with the object that you implement the AuthgearDelegate